Digital Detox: Young Adults Flock To London offline Nights - UrduPoint

 Shafier, 35, had come with a friend and they sat chatting together as they sewed.

 If she had been at home, her phone would have been next to her.
-"I hate I use my phone so much.
+"I hate using my phone so much.
 I'm angry at myself," she said.

 As soon as the evening was over though, she switched her phone back on, scanning her screen.